Wednesday, November 20, 2024

 1. Wheel Size

 Wheel size is the number one thing that makes a good folding e-bike.
-This is because most foldable e-bikes generally require smaller than average tires so that they can fold up properly.
+This is because most foldable e-bikes generally require smaller tires so that they can fold up properly.
 However, there are some drawbacks to getting one with super small tires, including a rougher and slower ride.

 You can find ones with 12″ wheels, but I’d suggest avoiding them unless you’re going a short distance, such as riding around a college campus.
 16″ wheels are better but will still limit your speed and range.